Ectopic pregnancy: Methotrexate therapy

 - McGill University, Canada

 An ectopic pregnancy is a pregnancy outside of the uterine cavity.
-Almost all ectopic pregnancies occur in the fallopian tube (98 percent) , but other possible sites include cervical, interstitial (also referred to as cornual; a pregnancy located in the proximal segment of the fallopian tube that is embedded within the muscular wall of the uterus), hysterotomy scar (eg, in a women with a previous cesarean delivery), intramural, ovarian, or abdominal.
+The majority of ectopic pregnancies occur in the fallopian tube (84 percent) , but other possible sites include cervical, interstitial (also referred to as cornual; a pregnancy located in the proximal segment of the fallopian tube that is embedded within the muscular wall of the uterus), hysterotomy scar (eg, in a women with a previous cesarean delivery), intramural, ovarian, or abdominal.
 In addition, in rare cases, a multiple gestation may be heterotopic (include both a uterine and extrauterine pregnancy).

 Ectopic pregnancy is a potentially life-threatening condition.
 While surgical approaches are the mainstay of treatment, many women are candidates for medical therapy with methotrexate because of advances in early diagnosis .
 The overall success rate of medical treatment in properly selected women is nearly 90 percent [3,4].